Formyselfonly/Awesome-Dify-Workflow-EN/README.md

 This is free workflow store for Dify,you can find the workflow you need in here.

 1. Step1
+   Download my project
-   Download my project(Actually You can just download Workflow-Store folder,that is all you need)
+   (Actually You can just download Workflow-Store folder,that is all you need)

 2. Step2
-   Find workflow that you need in Workflow-Store,the dsl file name,photo description are all in here.
+   Find workflow that you need.
+   In Workflow-Store,the dsl file name,photo description are all in here.

 3. Step3
    Find dsl file  by name in Workflow-Store folder,and import in your dify.